pantheon-systems/documentation/source/content/guides/secure-development/05-two-factor-authentication.md

 1. Set the `$_SERVER['SERVER_PORT']` value in `settings.php` according to [these instructions](/server_name-and-server_port).
 This change is necessary to have SAML use the appropriate ports.

-1. Configure the OneLogin SAML module `admin/config/onelogin_saml` to match the screenshot below.
-Values are case-sensitive.
+1. Populate the OneLogin SAML module `admin/config/onelogin_saml` fields below.Values are case-sensitive.

+  - IdP Entity Id
+  - Single Sign On Service URL
+  - Single Log Out Service URL
+  - X.509 Certificate
+  - Username
+  - E-mail
+  - Role

   ![TFA OneLogin Options](../../../images/tfa-drupal-onelogin-options.png)